apache/pulsar/site2/docs/window-functions-context.md

 #### getCounter

-`getCounter` API gets the counter value for the key.
+The `getCounter` API gets the counter value for the key.

 Applications can use the `getCounter` API to retrieve the counter of a given `key` changed by the `incrCounter` API.